syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

     Environment: dev
 ```

-The NGINX and the PosgreSQL Promises are telling Kratix:
+The NGINX and the PostgreSQL Promises are telling Kratix:

 > Only install my Dependencies (which include, the NGINX Ingress Controller and the
 > PostgreSQL operator) in Destinations with the **label environment=dev**.